 2. Multimedia

 Every time you ask for instructional design tips on the web, all you hear about video is pure praise.
+There are so many ways instructional designers can use video effectively.

 Indeed, a picture is worth a thousand words, and text-based content is becoming boring.
 Yet you always need to understand the goals of embedding a video into your course and the expected outcome.